betsalel-williamson/Programming-Tutorial/Notes.md

 Minutes:

 Group discussed initial goals and outline for the collaborative project.
-There are items to sort out and explore regarding the future direction of the project including minimu system requirements and expectations for the end user.
+There are items to sort out and explore regarding the future direction of the project including minimum system requirements and expectations for the end user.

 Additional ideas discussed included:
 - Jupyter notebooks